STAY IN THIS MADNESS!

 I’ve been backpacking for over 20 years, and in that time I’ve owned at least 5 headlamps.

-There wasn’t a single one that “wore out” or unreasonably failed.
+Not a single one failed me.
 They were all reliable.

-Another was fully submerged for too long on a rafting trip.
-It still worked, but it was never quite the same.
+Another headlamp was submerged too long on a rafting trip.
+It still worked okay, but… shiny!
+New!
+Things!

-My point is that none of these products were truly sub-par.
+None of these products were truly sub-par.
 A headlamp is a simple device.
-Virtually all name brand (and even generic) models are ultimately going to serve you well.
+Virtually all name brand (and even generic) models will serve you well.
 Remember this as you do your research and read reviews.
 It’s easy to get caught up in nuances like beam distance, lumens, and “reactive lighting.”

 Reactive lighting?
 Huh?

 Don’t you have better things to do with your time?

 About 200 Lumens is Best for Hiking, Backpacking, and even Running